 Welcome to the final stretch.
-You’ve made it to the end of the series.
+You’ve made it to the end of the e-course.
 How do you feel?
 Money is good, right?
 It gives you the choices you need to lead the life you want.
-Throughout the series, we’ve discussed beliefs and intentions.
+Throughout the e-course, we’ve discussed beliefs and intentions.
 Your financial health matters because it allows you to pursue the things that matter most.

 The goal is not to think about money every moment of the day.
 That’s not freedom.
 Set your intentions and your behaviors will follow.
 You will no longer need to worry that you are not using your money in a way that serves you best.